EHRI/rspub-gui/docs/rst/rsgui.configure.rst

 A completely 'pretty print' mechanism for the generated :term:`sitemap`\ s is not (yet) available.
 Mark the checkbox for a more human readable version of sitemaps.

+.. _config-save-sitemap-to-disk-label:

 Save sitemaps to disk
 +++++++++++++++++++++
-You can do a trial run of a synchronization.
+You can do a :term:`trial run` of a :term:`synchronization`\ .
 A trial run will report an overview of how many resources are affected, how many changes have been detected etc. but will not produce new :term:`sitemap`\ s.
 Leave the checkbox unchecked for a trial run.